-A leading player in the healthcare services in France, Domidep has chosen to focus its business on providing residential and medical care to elderly people.
+A leading player in the healthcare services, Domidep has chosen to focus its business on providing residential and medical care to elderly people.

 Since its foundation in 1989, Domidep has fostered a culture of discretion and a mindset geared to service, quality and performance.
 The company is committed to providing a very high standard of accommodation and care services.
 Resident satisfaction is frequently surveyed and shows consistently high levels (>90%).